kW, kVA, kWh... Better understand the electric mobility environment

 |kWh – kilowatt hour||Represents the amount of energy charged||Stored in the battery of an electric vehicle|

-While a driver fills up his/her tank and buys liters of fuel, an EV driver power up his/her battery and buys kWh.
+While a driver fills up his/her tank and buys litres of fuel, an EV driver power up his/her battery and buys kWh.
 TotalEnergies, as a Charge Point Operator, offers its customers different solutions to charge their electric vehicle.
-The Company operates chargers delivering several types of power in order to satisfy the needs of each EV drivers.
+The Company operates chargers delivering several types of power in order to satisfy the needs of each EV driver.
 If you don’t know which power you should use for your vehicle, have a look at how many kilometers can an electric vehicle recover ?

 Suitable for all types of electric vehicles, and available throughout Europe, the chargers operated by TotalEnergies can deliver power ranging from 3 kVA to 350 kW.